hack-along/EquinoxUnconf/content/blocks/learn.md

 #### Un-Programme

 This track has no agenda; Channel names change as "dynamic signals" calling your attention.
-Gather in small groups based on shared interest.
+Gather in small groups based on shared purpose and interest.

 Dynamic channel names: Channels can easily be created in Discord for new conversations.
 As conversations drift and topics change rename them by right clicking and selecting "edit channel".
 This is a very easy way to signal whats going on to others elsewhere in the digital space.